0334321-LSE/SDCC-Distribuited-Page-Rank/README.md

     - "protoc --go-grpc_out=. .\mapper.proto"
 Another directory called mapper will be created, copy the files outside (into ./Mapper/mapper).<br>
 Do the same things for reducer in ' ./Reducer/reducer ' <br>

+### Saving on S3
+The program is projected to be executed con EC2 instances, so try to save on S3 while the program is executing locally doesn't work.